Completed research projects

 Complex underground operations are associated with a large number of typical injury patterns that represent a major challenge for the healthcare system.
 These include poisoning from combustion gases, extensive burns, gunshot and fragmentation injuries, mental disorders, contamination with NBC substances and injuries caused by mass panic.
 NIKE MED evaluates emergency capacities, develops an application to optimize care for emergency services and identifies the need for strategic reserve capacities.
 The project makes an important contribution to the operational readiness of specialized underground task forces and to national crisis and disaster management.

-Pre-feasibility study on deep geothermal energy in Tyrol
+A pre-feasibility study on deep geothermal energy in Tyrol

 2022 - 2023

-Solarfold pull out tests ground anchor
+Solarfold pull-out tests ground anchor

 2024 - 2024

 The company solarfold GmbH manufactures mobile solar containers for flexible power generation.
-The almost 130 m long photovoltaic systems are set up semi-automatically from the containers using an aluminium rail system.
+The almost 130 m long photovoltaic systems are set up semi-automatically from the containers using an aluminum rail system.
 This rail system rests on supports which are fixed to the ground with polygon anchors.
 Three ground anchor bolts are used as foundation elements for each polygon anchor.

-for different soil types (soft, medium-hard and hard), which are to be regarded as representative soil types for Slovenia, Germany and Austria.
-Pull-out tests for four different soil types were carried out at the Centre on the Mountain (ZaB) in Eisenerz using the manually displaced ground anchor bolts.
+The aim of the project is to determine the maximum pull-out forces of the ground anchor bolts in field tests for different soil types (soft, medium-hard and hard), which are to be regarded as representative soil types for Slovenia, Germany and Austria.
+Pull-out tests for four different soil types were carried out at the Zentrum am Berg (ZaB) in Eisenerz using the manually displaced ground anchor bolts.